JimvandeVen/functional-programming/README.md

 With this question in mind I wrote a couple of sub questions:
 - [x] How will I get only the publisher information?
 - [x] How will I handle books without any or with multiple places?
-- [ ] How will I clean up the values of the places if they are impure?
+- [x] How will I clean up the values of the places if they are impure?
-- [ ] How will I calculate and store the times a book has been published in a certain city?
+- [x] How will I calculate and store the times a book has been published in a certain city?
-- [ ] How will i scale this prototype to work with every book in a OBA holding?
+- [x] How will I scale this prototype to work with every book in a OBA holding?
-- [ ] How will the visualisation actually look?
+- [x] How will the visualisation actually look?
-- [ ] What extra knowledge can be obtained from this data?
+- [x] What extra knowledge can be obtained from this data?
-- [ ] What will the interactive part be in this visualisation?
+- [x] What will the interactive part be in this visualisation?
 ```js
 const client = new OBA({
   public: process.env.PUBLIC,